-Possible malfunctions of the gearbox and how to eliminate them
+Possible gearbox malfunctions and ways to eliminate them

 - Cause of malfunction